Related Policies and Additional References:

 In conjunction, with other University administrators, local first responders and/or the National Weather Service, St. Mary’s University Police Department will confirm that there is an emergency or dangerous situation that poses an immediate threat to the health or safety of some or all members of the St. Mary’s University Community.
 The University Police will then issue the Immediate (Emergency) Notification.

-The St. Mary’s University Police Department will, without delay, and taking into account the safety of the University Community, determine the content of the notification and initiate the notification, unless doing so will, in the professional judgement of law enforcement personnel, compromise efforts to assist a victim or to contain, respond to, or otherwise mitigate the emergency.
+The St. Mary’s University Police Department will, without delay, and taking into account the safety of the University Community, determine the content of the notification and initiate the notification, unless doing so will, in the professional judgment of law enforcement personnel, compromise efforts to assist a victim or to contain, respond to, or otherwise mitigate the emergency.

 The below listed positions have the authority and access to issue an immediate (emergency) notification:

-Chief of Police,
+- Chief of Police,

-Coordinator to the Chief of Police,
+- Coordinator to the Chief of Police,

-Chief of Staff, Office of the President / Office of Communication,
+- Chief of Staff, Office of the President / Office of Communication,

-Director of Media Relations & Social Media
+- Director of Media Relations & Social Media

-Dean of Students
+- Dean of Students